psycopg/psycopg2/doc/src/connection.rst

         .. warning::

-            By default, any query execution, including a simple :sql:`SELECT` will start a transaction: for long-running program, if no further action is taken, the session will remain "idle in transaction", a condition non desiderable for several reasons (locks are held by the session, tables bloat...).
+            By default, any query execution, including a simple :sql:`SELECT` will start a transaction: for long-running programs, if no further action is taken, the session will remain "idle in transaction", a condition non desiderable for several reasons (locks are held by the session, tables bloat...).
 For long lived scripts, either